Tom2718/pytorch-examples/README.md

 fit random data by minimizing the Euclidean distance between the network output and the true output.

-**NOTE:** These examples have been update for PyTorch 0.4, which made several major changes to the core PyTorch API.
+**NOTE:** These examples have been updated for PyTorch 0.4 and verified for PyTorch 1.0.
+PyTorch 0.4 made several major changes to the core PyTorch API.
 Most notably, prior to 0.4 Tensors had to be wrapped in Variable objects to use autograd; this functionality has now been added directly to Tensors, and Variables are now deprecated.